heptarch/heptarch.github.io/projects.md

 research."
 An ill-framed objective or a quarterly review might constitute a distraction.

-But this sort of academic freedom can become an airless
+But this sort of freedom can become airless and feeble if not grounded in something real.
+And what could be more real, more literally grounded, than the ever-shifting requirements of a telecommunications giant during the most technologically explosive century in human history?